wassname/scrape_r_rational/data/cache2/2ngnkl.md

 ### Comments:

-> **u/None** [+3] *
+> **u/None** [+3]  (5 hours later)
 >
 > Seems like a pretty good character study, where everyone can blame their irrationality on a comet.
 The claim that it "does for quantum physics what *Looper* did for time travel" throws me off, since there's nothing particularly quantum in the trailer.
 But hey, the reviews are good, and I'm a big fan of those *Blair Witch Project* style natural-script stories, so I'd certainly be interested in watching it.
 Needless to say, I'll be monitoring this thread.
+>
 > ETA: Skimming the review.
 Tired of scrolling past pages of unoriginal *Interstellar* critiques.
 I **liked** that movie, dammit.
 If you're worried about the science so much, [there's literally a book about that](http://www.amazon.com/The-Science-Interstellar-Kip-Thorne/dp/0393351378), and it's quite good at justifying the film.
 And no, love didn't actually matter, like, at all, that was just Nolan putting themes on top of it.
 As a story, it's great; as hard science fiction, it falls a bit short.
 But it wasn't meant to be judged as hard science fiction!
 So don't.
+>
 > Also, that soundtrack was objectively amazing, no matter what he says.
+>
 > I wonder how he's gonna 180° into applauding a story whose premise seems to be that a comet causes parallel universes to run into each other …
->

->> **u/Nevereatcars** [+0]  *The Greatest Is Behind**
+>> **u/Nevereatcars** [+0]  *The Greatest Is Behind* (2 days later)
 >>
 >> I also liked Interstellar, additional assertions of brotherhood and commonality.
 The music, though, I didn't like at all.
 Sweeping, dramatic orchestral scores are fine, but there's a time for them, and when the sweeping orchestral scores are literally so loud that I can't hear plot-relevant dialogue, You're Doing It Wrong.
+>>
 >> I didn't know what Coherence was and clicked this thread from curiosity.
 Having seen the trailer now, I will continue my disinterest.
 Internet Guy Away!
->>

-> **u/traverseda** [+1]  *With dread but cautious optimism**
+> **u/traverseda** [+1]  *With dread but cautious optimism* (12 hours later)
 >
 > I wasn't a big fan.
+>
 > It's available on [pirate netflix](https://popcorntime.io/) though.
->

->> **u/None** [+1] *
+>> **u/None** [+1]  (17 hours later)
 >>
 >> >pirate netflix
+>>
 >> Did not know that this service existed.
 Cheers!
->>

 ---